learn-co-curriculum/dsc-bernoulli-and-binomial-distribution-lab/README.md

 You will be able to:
 * Apply the formulas for the Binomial and Bernoulli distribution
 * Apply NumPy to randomly generate Binomial and Bernoulli trials
-* Use Matplotlib to generate binomial and bernoulli trials with various probabilities
+* Use Matplotlib to generate Binomial and Bernoulli trials with various probabilities

 ## Apply the formulas for the Binomial and Bernoulli distribution